 Klebsiella pneumoniae belongs to the family of Enterobacteriaceae, it is a Gram-negative bacteria, non-motile, and aerobic rod-shaped bacteria.
 Their mucoid colonies grow on agar media and are capable of fermenting lactose [1].
 K. pneumoniae commonly presents in sewage, surface water, soil, and plants, as well as on mucosal surface of mammals.
-In human, this bacteria found is as saprophyte in nasopharyngeal and intestinal tracts.
-The bacteria cause hospital-aquired infections including respiratory infections. urinary tract infections, tract and bloodstream infections [2].
+In human, saprophyte this bacteria is found as in nasopharyngeal and intestinal tracts.
+The bacteria cause hospital-aquired infections including respiratory infections, urinary tract infections, tract and bloodstream infections [2].
 In addition, K. pneumoniae is also identified on wound after skin surgery [3].

-World Health Organization reported resistance of K. pneumoniae to third-generation cephalosporins and carbapenems in the world [4].
+resistance of K. pneumoniae to third-generation cephalosporins and carbapenems in the world [4].
 This situation causes treatment of infectious diseases become difficult and produce more serious problem for the human life [5].
 The emergence of resistant K. pneumoniae strain to antibiotics in some Asian countries has also been reported [6], [7], [8], [9], [10].
 However, there are limited informations regarding the susceptibility of the bacteria to antibiotics in Indonesia regions.
 Hence this study was performed to investigate the susceptibility of K. Pneumonia isolated from pus specimens of post-surgery patients in Medan, Indonesia.